 Piano Lessons | Keyboard Lessons, Violin Lessons, Viola Lessons | Aural Lessons, Ensemble Coaching, Theory Lessons, Composition Lessons, NCEA Music Tutoring

 - Qualifications: Bachelor of Music, Diploma of Teaching (Secondary)

-- Pricing: $27 per 30 minute individual lesson.
-Most Grade 4+ students have a 45min lesson ($40.50).
-Some marking fees apply for advanced theory.
-Violin hire available for $40 per term.
+- Pricing: $30 per 30 minute individual lesson.
+Most Grade 4+ students have a 45min lesson ($45).
+Theory marking outside lesson time is charged at half price ($30 per hour).
+Violin hire available for $50 per term.

 - Styles: Classical, Rock, Modern, Contemporary Christian Worship